What is nonverbal communication: importance, types, and examples

 What are the 4 main types of nonverbal communication?

-The 4 mian types on nonverbal communication include gestures, voice tone, touch, and physical appearance.
+The 4 main types of nonverbal communication include gestures, voice tone, touch, and physical appearance.

 What are the 5 C's of nonverbal communication?

-The 5C’s of nonverbal communication include context, clusters, congruence, consistency, and culture.
+The 5C’s of nonverbal communication include context, clusters, unity, consistency, and culture.

 What is the 7-38-55 rule?